freenas/freenas-docs/userguide/zfsprimer.rst

   uncacheable, random read loads.

 * Using more than 12 disks per vdev is not recommended.
 The recommended number of disks per vdev is between 3 and 9.
-If you have more disks, use multiple vdevs.
+With more disks, use multiple vdevs.

 * Some older ZFS documentation recommends that a certain number of disks is needed for each type of RAIDZ in order to achieve optimal